By: Kim Matus, Retirement Associate

 - Who is unable to work due to loss of childcare, related to the Covid-19

-If your company would like to enact any or all of the above types of relief, an amendment is required.
+If your company would like to enact any or all of the types of relief provided for in the CARES Act, an amendment is required.
 However, the deadline is not until December 31, 2022.
-If you are interested in providing these types of assistance to your participants, please contact us as soon as possible so that we may assist in your efforts.
+If you are interested in providing these types of assistance to your participants, contact us as soon as possible so that we may assist in your efforts.